Last updated: 12 2 2021

 A special place, rich in contrasts: the sun never sets for 50 summer days and nights from the end of May until the middle of July.
 In the winter one long polar night lasts from December 12 until the last day of the year – for 20 days and nights, the sun never creeps above the horizon.
 Kiruna is a trilingual region, where the Swedish, Sami and Tornedalian cultures live side by side.
 Kiruna municipality's border to the north is also the national border with Norway, and to the east also the national border with Finland.

-Due to the economic upswing there is a lack of housing in Kiruna, and most new arrivals get their first accommodation in the villages of Svappavaara and Vittangi.
+Due to the economic upswing and the town relocation there is a considerable lack of housing, and most new arrivals get their first accommodation in the villages of Svappavaara and Vittangi.
 The distance from Kiruna to Svappavaara is about 40 km, and to Vittangi about 70 km.
 For more information about accommodation, and to register on the housing list, visit Kirunabostäder's website.

 Choose what should be displayed on the map